-Tier Mobility CEO on electric scooter boom: ‘I’m very surprised at the speed we are going.’
+Tier Mobility CEO on electric scooter boom: ‘I’m very surprised at the speed we are going’

 After returning to Berlin, he decided to create a company that could have an impact on climate change, considering something that could reduce emissions from animal farming before choosing to pursue a micro-mobility company.
 By this time, in July 2018, companies like Bird and Lime had already entered the dockless electric scooter market in the U.S.

 Knowing these U.S. companies had a big head start didn’t deter Leuschner.
-He figured Tier would have some time before these big competitors reached Europe.
-But he also decided to focus on an aspect of bike and scooter sharing companies that had drawn early criticism: the durability of their vehicles.
+He figured Tier would have some time before they reached Europe.
+But he also decided to focus on an aspect of bike- and scooter-sharing that had drawn early criticism: durability.

 Because versions of the initial scooters only lasted a couple of months, the capital costs made it difficult to see how companies would turn a profit if they were losing money on each ride.
 Both Bird and Lime have introduced subsequent versions that last longer and say they are making progress toward breaking even.